 Vaccinating will protect yourself and your children from diseases that we don’t usually see anymore, but our grandparents knew the suffering that these illnesses can cause.
 Today’s parents have little first-hand knowledge of vaccine-preventable diseases, and some believe the risk of vaccination outweighs the risk of disease.
 But the threat of vaccine-preventable diseases is very real worldwide, in the U.S. and in Oregon communities:

-- Even diseases that are mild for many can be devastating for some families.
+- Even diseases that are very unpleasant for many can be devastating for some families.
 During the 2009-10 flu season, 1,316 people in Oregon were hospitalized by influenza; 67 people died.
 Influenza can cause missed work and school, and can lead to serious secondary infections like pneumonia.

 Stay on Schedule: Timing and spacing of vaccine doses are two important issues when it comes to immunization.
 The Centers for Disease Control and Prevention (CDC) has an Advisory Committee on Immunization Practices (ACIP) that determines what vaccines are needed and when they should be given.
 The ACIP schedule is based on scientific research with patient safety the top priority.

 There are two things to remember when considering the ACIP immunization schedule for your child:

 - Kids should get all their needed vaccines during the same visit because it increases the likelihood that they will be fully immunized as recommended.

 - Studies have shown that vaccines are as effective when given simultaneously as they are individually and carry no greater risk for adverse reactions.